burgerga/INTOXICOM_Workshop_1/paper/paper.md

 ## FAIR standards and challenges

-One of the outcomes of the workshop comes from the discussions.
+One of the outcomes of the workshop comes from the discussions [RS: THE PREVIOUS SENTENCE IS A BIT GENERIC, AND IN A WAY LOGICAL ALREADY, HOW ABOUT: As to the aspect of using FAIR standards and associated challenges, the participants discussed various aspect   .
 Where ELIXIR already provides many solution for FAIR, adoption in projects and communities is not trivial.
 PARC is adopting various solutions, invluding FIPs and FAIR Data Points (FDPs) [@citesAsRecommendedReading:Silva2022FAIR].
-Community standards like IUCLID6 and the Toxicology Process Ontology (TXPO) were mentiond.
+Community standards like IUCLID6 and the Toxicology Process Ontology (TXPO) were mentioned.
 Other toxicology projects adopted solutions including repositories like the EMBL-EBI BioStudies, OpenAIRE, and Zenodo.
-The role of global unique identifiers comes up, including the Nano-InChI [@citesAsPotentialSolution:Lynch2020] and the European Registry of Materials (ERM) identifier [@citesAsPotentialSolution:VanRijn2022] as metadata for datasets to indicate what chemicals are studied in those datasets.
+The role of global unique identifiers was raised, including the Nano-InChI [@citesAsPotentialSolution:Lynch2020] and the European Registry of Materials (ERM) identifier [@citesAsPotentialSolution:VanRijn2022] as metadata for datasets to indicate what chemicals are studied in those datasets.